Elioce33/postfish/README.md

 # PostFish

-PostFish is a notepad project
+PostFish is a notepad project written in C